a-salimkhanov/ms-identity-python-webapp/README.md

 # Configuration

-## If you are configuring your AAD app or CIAM app
+## If you are configuring your Microsoft Entra ID app or Microsoft Entra External ID app

 To get started with this sample, you have two options: